polterguy/hyper-core/README.md

 on a locahost machine, expects a database called `camphora`, and a table called `foo`.
 If you use Camphora Five to create your test database, you'll need to create a Camphora Five app and name it `foo`.

+Alternatively, you can also of course edit the example code, to have it use another database, using for instance [Hyper IDE](https://github.com/polterguy/hyper-ide), which is bundled together with the main download of Phosphorus Five.